 Jose describes landing in America with an affectionate network of extended family.
 Not all immigrants share that experience.
 This film provides a window into the lives of four Syrian refugee families arriving in Baltimore, Maryland and struggling to find their footing.
 They have eight months to forge ahead to "learn America" -- from how to take public transportation to negotiating gender roles -- and rebuild their lives in a new country.

 Jose founded an advocacy organization called Define American, which is modeled on LGBTQ rights movement.
 This documentary presents a portrait of Vito Russo, a young film student who was among the crowd during an infamous police raid at a Greenwich Village gay bar called the Stonewall on June 27, 1969.
 Widely hailed as the event that inspired a new era for gay rights, this event transformed Vito into one of the most outspoken and inspiring activists in the movement.
 His seminal book "The Celluloid Closet" explored the ways in which gays and lesbians were portrayed on film.
-A documentary based on that book is also available as an eVideo.
+A documentary based on that book is also available as an eVideo and DVD.